tazard/esp8266-fastled-webserver/README.md

 ![image](https://user-images.githubusercontent.com/3598755/135755572-52d4d0db-1dba-4388-a86c-a293e4f13878.png)

-The web app needs to be uploaded to the ESP8266's SPIFFS.
+The web app needs to be uploaded to the ESP8266's file system.
 You can do this within the Arduino IDE after installing the [Arduino ESP8266FS tool](http://esp8266.github.io/Arduino/versions/2.3.0/doc/filesystem.html#uploading-files-to-file-system).

 With ESP8266FS installed upload the web app using `ESP8266 Sketch Data Upload` command in the Arduino Tools menu.

 Compression
 -----------

-The web app files can be gzip compressed before uploading to SPIFFS by running the following command:
+The web app files can be gzip compressed before uploading to the ESP8266's file system by running the following command:

 `gzip -r data/`